USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 Some of the lists have weights associated with every keyword based on their relevance to the SDG, while some do not.
 Also note that some of these keyword lists do not have keywords for SDG 17.
-In prior versions of this project, we attempted to mimic CMU’s method and use various Python and R packages to assign weights but in our current version we do not use weights.

 | Source                                                                                                                                                        | Dataset                | CSV                                                                                                                                                |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|